tamasigithub/fastjet_analysis/README.md

 ### Code descriptions

 **Generator level analysis for HH->4b using only the pp->4b QCD background:**
-The analysis is uses a very simple cut-flow analysis.
+The analysis uses a very simple cut-flow analysis.
 All the code for this exist in Gen\_Ana

 0. The Jet clustering source codes are in the folder Gen\_Ana/Cluster The main source file Gen\_Jet\_2.cc and the script to run it is compileGen\_run\_2.sh